 Each of these schemes will have its own unique set of risks.
-At an overall level the Council's new governance arrangements provide greater assurance large capital schemes are being delivered effectively.
+At an overall level the Council's governance arrangements provide greater assurance large capital schemes are being delivered effectively.
 Capital Programme Board, set up in 2014, has led to a more systematic approach to financial governance, capital planning and managing schemes through their lifecycle.
 At an individual scheme level it is expected Directors will have in place robust project management arrangements to identify and mitigated or manage risks that arise throughout the project lifecycle.

 To further enhance capital governance and reduce the likelihood of schemes entering the capital programme which are poorly costed and unaffordable the programme has been split into two parts.
 Firstly, the Approved Capital Programme will only include those schemes which have high cost certainty and a clear, fully secured, funding source.
 Secondly, the Development Pool is for those schemes where a basic assessment of costs has been undertaken and a funding source is clear.
 To progress a Development Pool scheme into the Approved Programme a fully costed detailed design will be required and a fully assured funding source will be required.
-It is anticipated this process will be supplemented by a series of project gateway reviews which will be incorporated throughout 2017/18.
+During 2017 the process was supplemented by a series of project gateway reviews which will be continued throughout 2018/19.